junxit/us-congress-code/title-28/chapter-39/sec-589a.md

 ## Notes

-1 See Deposits of Fees Under Subsection (a)(6) for Certain Fiscal Years note below.
+1 See Deposits of Fees Under Section 1930(a)(6) of This Title for Certain Fiscal Years note below.

 ### Editorial Notes